IBM/event-automation/_es_12.1/02-installing/01-prereqs.md

 To connect your applications to use the [Apicurio Registry](../../schemas/overview#schema-registry), ensure all applications connecting to your instance of {{site.data.reuse.es_name}} that use the schema registry are using Apicurio client libraries version 2.5.0 or later.

+**Important:**

+- In {{site.data.reuse.es_name}} 12.1.0 and later, support for version 6 of the Confluent-compatible Schema Registry API is removed.
+Ensure that you update your applications to use API version 7 or later.

-**Important:** In {{site.data.reuse.es_name}} 12.1.0 and later, support for version 2 of the Apicurio Registry Core REST API is deprecated.
+- In {{site.data.reuse.es_name}} 12.1.0 and later, support for version 2 of the Apicurio Registry Core REST API is deprecated.
 You can continue to use version 2 of the API with {{site.data.reuse.es_name}} 12.1.0 and earlier, but it is recommended that you:

    - Migrate to version 3 of the API to ensure continued compatibility with future releases of {{site.data.reuse.es_name}}.
    - Upgrade all client dependencies to the latest available 3.x versions.